ryanklee/think-taink/docs/domain_model_and_research_summary.md

 - Developing strategies to address biases in AI applications across diverse industries
 - Investigating regulatory approaches to bias measurement and mitigation in AI
 - Exploring the relationship between bias mitigation and fairness in AI systems
+- Implement federated learning framework for distributed bias mitigation in multi-agent systems as part of the EthicsFramework domain service
+- Create comprehensive ethical and legal framework for addressing privacy, bias, and accountability in AI deployment within the EthicsFramework domain service
+- Design and implement fairness-ensuring mechanisms for AI-driven financial services within our system as part of the EthicsFramework domain service
+- Develop techniques for analyzing and mitigating biases for vulnerable classes in datasets and models within the Data Collection and Analysis Engine domain service
+- Adapt bias mitigation strategies from specialized domains (e.g., autonomous driving) to our multi-agent system as part of the EthicsFramework domain service
+- Applying federated learning techniques for bias mitigation in distributed AI systems
+- Investigating ethical considerations and solutions for ensuring fairness in AI-driven financial services
+- Addressing privacy, bias, and accountability issues in AI deployment across various sectors
+- Developing comprehensive frameworks for ethical AI development and bias mitigation
+- Analyzing and mitigating biases for vulnerable classes in datasets and AI models
 - Applying federated learning techniques for bias mitigation in distributed AI systems
 - Investigating ethical considerations and solutions for ensuring fairness in AI-driven financial services
 - Addressing privacy, bias, and accountability issues in AI deployment across various sectors